 We believe no single competitor offers a similarly comprehensive platform combining personalized, technology-enabled solutions with highly trained professionals.
 However, we have experienced and expect to continue to experience competition from a number of companies, including those who are well-established and may have greater resources, and those who may become meaningful competitors in the future.
-Our competitors generally fall into two categories: large health plans that provide member and provider services and traditional advocacy and navigation companies, such as Quantum Health and Included Health.
+Our competitors generally fall into three categories: large health plans that provide member and provider services; traditional advocacy and navigation companies, such as Quantum Health and Included Health; and an emerging cohort of companies that provide varying levels of virtual primary and mental health care, telemedicine, and expert medical opinion services, such as Included Health (Grand Rounds), Alight (Compass), Teladoc, and Health Advocate.
 We believe the primary competitive factors for our industry include:

-- · level of member engagement; - ability to influence members to improve health and financial outcomes; - level of customer and member satisfaction; - ease of integration with employer benefits programs; - price; - breadth and depth of platform functionality; - modern and open technology supporting integration with third-party applications; - ability to recruit and retain skilled employees and clinicians; - access to and ability to derive insights from large, disparate data sets; - advanced analytics capabilities to create personalized recommendations; - brand awareness and reputation; - · regulatory compliance; and - ability to rapidly innovate and respond to changing customer needs and legislative developments.
+- level of member engagement; - ability to influence members to improve health and financial outcomes; - level of customer and member satisfaction; - ease of integration with employer benefits programs; - price; - breadth and depth of platform functionality; - modern and open technology supporting integration with third-party applications; - ability to recruit and retain skilled employees and clinicians; - access to and ability to derive insights from large, disparate data sets; - advanced analytics capabilities to create personalized recommendations; - brand awareness and reputation; - · regulatory compliance; and - ability to rapidly innovate and respond to changing customer needs and legislative developments.